South Salt Lake man arrested in brutal attack on woman

 He also attempted to head-butt the officer attempting to take his photo so he was placed in restraints, documents state.

-Clinch has a long felony criminal history including a similar incident with another woman in 2014.
+Clinch has a long felony criminal history including a similar incident with another woman in 2014 when he attacked the mother of his children while she was outside.

+Documents state he pushed the woman through the front door of their home at which time the door hit a child playing on the inside with five other children.

+The mother of that child went inside the home and saw grab his girlfriend by the throat and strangled her to the point she began to lose consciousness.
+The mother attacked Clinch so he would release her neck, documents state.

 Documents state officers believe Clinch “constitutes a substantial danger to any other person and the victim.”
 His bail has been set at $100,000.